Andrea Kretchmer - Principal

 Andrea received her Bachelor’s Degree from Colgate University and her Master’s Degree in Geology from UCLA.
 Andrea is the Membership Chair and a Board Member at the New York State Association for Affordable Housing (NYSAFAH) and at Congregation Rodeph Sholom.
 Andrea is also a Fellow at the Urban Design Forum.
 Her past board services includes Citizens Housing and Planning Council, the Brooklyn Chamber of Commerce, the Bronx Real Estate Summit and the New York City Brownfield Partnership.

 Terri Belkas-Mitchell is a developer of affordable housing and mixed-use projects in New York and Connecticut.
 Terri is a founding principal at Xenolith Partners LLC, a woman-owned affordable housing development firm.

-With an educational and professional background in finance and urban policy, Terri has helped secure over $120 million in construction financing for over 400 mixed-income rental units across five different projects featuring historic adaptive reuse, preservation of affordable housing, Brownfield remediation, and new construction.
+With an educational and professional background in finance and urban policy, Terri has helped secure over $300 million in construction financing for over 750 mixed-income rental units across eight different projects featuring historic adaptive reuse, preservation of affordable housing, Brownfield remediation, and new construction.

-Prior to joining POKO, Terri acted as a financial and real estate analyst for First Sterling Financial, Inc., a low-income housing tax credit syndicator, where she modeled and evaluated investments in affordable housing developments across the country.
+Prior to launching Xenolith Partners LLC, Terri acted as a project manager for a Westchester-based real estate development firm and as a financial and real estate analyst for First Sterling Financial, Inc., a low-income housing tax credit syndicator, where she modeled and evaluated investments in affordable housing developments across the country.
 Terri started her career in finance as a currency strategist at the foreign exchange brokerage, Forex Capital Markets, LLC.

 Terri received her BBA in Finance from the University of Massachusetts-Amherst Isenberg School of Management and earned a MS in Urban Policy from The New School.
 Crain's New York Business named Terri one of the 2020 Rising Stars in Real Estate.